PycryptScripts/UnityScripts/README.md

 ## Parallax Camera System
 * [ParallaxCamera](https://github.com/PycryptScripts/UnityScripts/tree/master/ParallaxCamera) - Layered parallax camera

+# Documentation
+You can find all detailed documentation of a specific script in its respected parent folder.
+I've done this so the main README doesn't get over cluttered and confusing. 😎

 # Our Community

 **The Ominous Tales of Jay** is a 2d atmospheric game I've been working on that's in heavy development, if you'd like to come hangout and chill with me in my Discord server while I work on it then please feel free to drop by, you might even pickup on some things that's not showcased here!
 [Official Discord Server](https://discord.gg/GPMyUwE)